2nd May 2019

 The UK parliament's declaration marks an important recognition of the need to progress industries like renewable energy.
 To progress decarbonisation in the UK at pace, green energy must become the norm.
 It shouldn’t just be the few industry shakers that prioritise the need for clean energy and low prices.
 The burden and costs of air pollution are increasingly unfairly distributed to disadvantaged groups, who also have to pay to clean things up too.

 The UK government has declared that poor air quality is the largest environmental risk to public health in the UK.
 This shows how increasingly important affordable access to electric vehicles is also becoming.

 The non-violent direct action group, Extinction Rebellion, is a name that has become more and more well-known over the past few months.
 While not everyone agrees on their methods, the group has brought the concerns of the many to the mainstream.
 Many of us care deeply about the environment, but do not agree with direct action or overly-political acts.
-The important thing is that we have a mutual recognition of how important our world is, which is what the UK government showed yesterday.
+The important thing is that we have a mutual recognition of how important our world is, which is what Parliament showed yesterday.

 So well done for doing your bit, and choosing renewable energy for your home!
 Our work we've done to raise awareness for this global catastrophe has already made a difference.
 But acknowledging the problem is just step one.
 Now we need to act.

 Hey I'm Constantine, welcome to Octopus Energy!×Close window